flashjpr/d3-data-visualisation/README.md

      - all components of a vector graphic are commonly stored in a **scene graph**, which is installed in the DOM tree
  - by using JavaScript
     - create custom functions which can set up SVGs

+> 1.1  ***Pixel Graphics***

+Here we do not care about how many elements do exist in a graph (image), but what is the actual image resolution.
+In pixel graphics we talk pixels, not elements.
+The bigger the number of pixels in an image, the higher the computation for it.

+You can check the file *canvasExamples.html* which ilustrates how to create an image using Pixel Graphics and **JavaScript**.